Street priority & map

 - Deep ruts or a significant difference in surface height between parking and compacted traffic lanes

-Once a P3 plowing operation is called, it should be complete within approximately 2.5 days (or five 12-hour shifts).
-Work on weekends and holidays will be limited if streets are passable.
+- Once a P3 plowing operation is called, it should be complete within approximately 2.5 days (or five 12-hour shifts o Work on weekends and holidays will be limited if streets are passable.

-The Residential Parking Ban will be declared and in effect on P3 streets whenever a P3 plow is called.
-Learn more about winter parking bans.
+- The Residential Parking Ban will be declared and in effect on P3 streets whenever a P3 plow is called

-It is important to note that P3 plowing operations will not occur during or following a major storm until all P1 and P2 plowing operations are complete.
-Depending on weather conditions, we typically undertake residential maintenance plowing operations starting in February.
+P3 plowing operations will not occur during or following a major storm until all P1 and P2 plowing operations are complete

 Back lanes